GeorgeWilkins/Simple-Active-Belt-Tensioner/Printables/README.md

 ### Self Printing

 Obviously if you have your own 3D printer, you can print these yourself.
-These parts have been designed with hobby FDM printers in mind.
+These parts have been designed with hobby FDM printers in mind (not SLA/DLP/MSLA/LCD resin printers).

 I've used [DEEPLE PLA Plus](https://www.amazon.co.uk/dp/B0F66H47J8) on my Bambu H2S for all of my own parts; but virtually _any_ strong PLA/ABS/PETG filament should be fine.
 Fibre-reinforced filament is okay for the mounting brackets but _not reccommended_ for the pulley parts.